 Where a grievance affects two or more faculty members or librarians working in different departments in the same division, they may initiate a group grievance at Step No. 2 within thirty (30) working days alter the grounds for the complaint should reasonably have been expected to be known.
 Where a grievance affects two or more faculty members or librarians in different divisions, they may initiate a group grievance at Step No. 3 within thirty (30) working days after the grounds for the complaint should reasonably have been expected to be known.
+Where a strep No. 3 within thirty (30) working days after the grounds for the complaint should reasonably have been expected to be known.
 If the grievance is not settled at this stage within twenty-one (21) working days, it may be pursued through the Grievance Review Panel.